0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/overview.md

 ### Relayer

 Relayer is an application that monitors events from every chain and votes for a proposal in the Bridge contract of the destination chain when it receives `Deposit` event from a chain.
-A relayer calls method in Bridge contract to execute the proposal after the required number of votes are submitted.
+A relayer calls a method in the Bridge contract to execute the proposal after the required number of votes are submitted.
 Bridge delegates execution to Handler contract.

 <div style={{textAlign: 'center'}}>